 A special directory exists within the application hierarchy named "WEB-INF".
 This directory contains all things related to the application that aren't in the document root of the application.
 Most of the WEB-INF node is not part of the public document tree of the application.
 Except for static resources and JSPs packaged in the META-INF/resources of a JAR file that resides in the WEB-INF/lib directory, no other files contained in the WEB-INF directory may be served directly to a client by the container.
 However, the contents of the WEB-INF directory are visible to servlet code using the getResource and getResourceAsStream method calls on the ServletContext, and may be exposed using the RequestDispatcher calls.
-Hence, if the Application Developer needs access, from servlet code, to application specific configuration information that he does not wish to be exposed directly to the Web client, he may place it under this directory.
-Since requests are matched to resource mappings in a case-sensitive manner, client requests for '/WEB-INF/foo', '
+Hence, if the Application Information that he does not wish to be exposed directly to the Web client, he may place it under this directory.
+Since requests are matched to resource mappings in a case-sensitive manner, client requests for '/WEB-INF/foo', '/WED-INF/foo', for example, should not result in contents of the Web application located under /WEB-INF being returned, nor any form of directory listing thereof.